redkite-labs/redkitecms-docs/cookbook/alphalemon-cms-practical-manual-part-2.rst

 office around the world.

-To manage the form you need to develop it as a normal Symfony2 form, then read `this tutorial`_ where there is an explaination of how to change content at runtime, to display it on the page
+To manage the form you need to develop it as a normal Symfony2 form, then read `this tutorial`_ where there is an explanation of how to change content at runtime, to display it on the page

 Offices are managed with the dedicated Bootbusiness Contact Office block.
 The contacts template adds an office by default, so feel free to add a new office and to customize